arangodb/docs/3.6/oneshard.md

 ```

 Here we used again the `_graphs` collection, but any other existing
-collection, that has not been created with the `distributesShardsLike`
+collection, that has not been created with the `distributeShardsLike`
 option could have been used here.

 ### Running Queries